shaloo/docs.arcana/docs/troubleshooting.md

       **Issue Details**

       A developer logs into the {{config.extra.arcana.dashboard_name}} for the very first time, using social authentication provider, say P1.
 The {{config.extra.arcana.dashboard_name}} displays the 'Manage Apps' screen with the 'Create New App' wizard and zero registered app configuration profile cards.
 The developer can register a new application and obtain a unique **{{config.extra.arcana.app_address}}** say Addr1.
 This will create a new app configuration profile card on the 'Manage Apps' screen for the newly registered app.
-Now if the developer logs out and logs back in using a different social authentication provider, say P2, {{config.extra.arcana.product_name}} can recognize that the login is by the same developer.
+Now if the developer logs out and logs back in using a different social authentication provider, say P2, {{config.extra.arcana.sdk_name}} can recognize that the login is by the same developer.
 This results in the 'Manage Apps' screen displaying the previously registered application configuration profile card.
 This behavior is supported only if the developer has the same email ID associated with both the social login providers P1 and P2.

       If the user has a different email ID associated P1 and P2 then during the second login with a different provider, the same developer cannot be recognized and associated with the apps registered earlier using the different social login provider.
 The {{config.extra.arcana.dashboard_name}} considers login with a new provider (different email ID) as a new identity and assumes this is a fresh login by a new developer.
 It brings up the 'Manage Apps' screen where the same user will not be able to see the application configuration card that was present earlier while logging in with a different social login provider.

-      If one of the providers is GitHub, then even if the same email ID is associated with all providers, {{config.extra.arcana.product_name}} may fail to associate the GitHub identity of the same developer with other providers.
+      If one of the providers is GitHub, then even if the same email ID is associated with all providers, {{config.extra.arcana.sdk_name}} may fail to associate the GitHub identity of the same developer with other providers.

       Is there a way to get this working?

       **Solution**

-      The [aggregate login]({{page.meta.arcana.root_rel_path}}/concepts/aggregatelogin.md) feature of {{config.extra.arcana.product_name}} allows an application developer to login into the {{config.extra.arcana.dashboard_name}} using any supported authentication providers to register and configure the application.
+      The [aggregate login]({{page.meta.arcana.root_rel_path}}/concepts/aggregatelogin.md) feature of {{config.extra.arcana.sdk_name}} allows an application developer to login into the {{config.extra.arcana.dashboard_name}} using any supported authentication providers to register and configure the application.

       With GitHub, the behavior is different, only if the GitHub user settings are not in place.
 To ensure the same behavior as other social authentication providers, in the case of GitHub, make sure that you specify the following details in GitHub Settings: